Key Challenges in the Consumer Electronics Industry in 2024

 One of the essential steps to "overcome" those limitations is to switch our economic activities from the linear economy model to a circular economy model.
 And while circular economy activities in the consumer electronics industry focus mainly on logistics, recycling, and energy efficiency in the production and design phase, one emerging activity that offers great potential is a leasing or subscription business model.

-The Necessity of a Subscription-Based Business Model
+The Necessity of an Access-Based Business Model

 With the subscription-based business model, consumer electronics companies offer their products or devices as a service.
 Although still in its infancy, device-as-a-service or product-as-a-service, in general, is quickly gaining foothold because of how well it solves some of the challenges faced by the consumer electronics industry.
 This innovative business model indeed builds trust between companies and customers.